francesco-losciale/haskell-countdown/README.md

 # Countdown problem

-Programming in Haskell, p.111, Graham Hutton, 2nd Edition Cambridge
+Programming in Haskell, p.111, Graham Hutton, 2nd Edition Cambridge.
+Example of how algebraic properties can be used to improve performance.

 ### How to run